hyungccho/backbone_material/projects/w7d2-journal.md

 * Add a `Posts` Router class.
 You should have two routes:
     * `""`(empty string) : install the `PostsIndex` with all the `Posts`.
     * `posts/:id` to display a single `Post`.
+* Instantiate the router in the `initialize` method of your app's namespace.
-* When constructing the `Posts` router, you should pass in the DOM element that it controls.
+* When constructing the router, you should pass in the DOM element that it controls.
 It should swap content in and out of this element.
+* After the router instantiation, call `Backbone.history.start()` so Backbone will start listening for changes in the URL.
 * In the show route of the Router, you'll need to provide the appropriate Post model instance as the `model` for your Show view instance.
-Consider writing a `getOrFetch` method on your `Posts` collection to make it easy to retrieve a post by a given ID.
+Write and use a `getOrFetch` method on your `Posts` collection to make it easy to retrieve a post by a given ID.
 * Throw a "back" link on your `PostShow`.